Morocco travel tips for women

 • Don’t drink the water.
 Diarreah affects as many as 40% of travelers.
 It is not only the fact that water may not be potable or drinkable in some places but also that you may not be used to the same kind of water.

 In Morocco, it is best not to drink the tap water and opt for bottled water.
-To avoid single-use plastic, I recommend bringing purifying tablets, a purifying water bottle or to refill your bottle at the hotel breakfast.
+To avoid single-use plastic, we also recommend bringing purifying tablets, a purifying water bottle or to refill your bottle at the hotel breakfast.

-• Toilets: If you are on a road trip across Morocco, you will unavoidably need to use a variety of public toilets, some of which may not have high standard of hygiene and cleanliness. water and soap or even toilet paper may be lacking.
-Bring hand sanitizer, tissue, liquid soap and wet towels to wash your hands.
+• Toilets: If you are on a road trip across Morocco, you will unavoidably need to use a variety of public toilets, some of which may not have high standard of hygiene and cleanliness.
+Bring hand sanitizertissue, liquid soap and wet towels to wash your hands.

 Travel essentials for Morocco